 - For Malays: It is common practice to eat with one's hands or with a spoon and fork.
 Generally, pork is avoided.

-- For Chinese-Malaysians: Common eating utensils are spoons and forks, or chopsticks.
+- For Malaysian Chinese: Common eating utensils are spoons and forks, or chopsticks.
 Do not leave chopsticks in the rice bowl or place them vertically.
 This is considered bad luck as it is reminiscent of practices regarding incense during mourning.

-- For Indian-Malaysians: Eating with a spoon or with one's hands is common.
-Most Indians will avoid eating dishes that contain beef.
+- For Malaysian Indians: Eating with a spoon or with one's hands is common.
+Most Malaysian Indians will avoid eating dishes that contain beef.